Bounding the rotating wave approximation for coupled harmonic oscillators: Introduction

-We end the introduction by providing a description of how this work is organized.
-We start by commenting on the overall work's trajectory.
-We first use existing tools to evaluate the distance between two states obtained as the time-evolution of the same initial state via two different Hamiltonians.
-We supplement this by computing the variation of the total number of particles in the system.
-We then specialize this approach to demonstrating the rotating wave approximation, as well as to simple initial states, such as the vacuum state.
-We thus provide a proof of convergence for general states.
-Concretely, in Section \ref{Sec:System:and:Tools} we introduce the necessary tools.
-In Section \ref{Sec:Quantifying:The:Viability:od:the:RWA} we derive the main expressions of this work for Gaussian states.
-In Section~\ref{Fock:state:section} we prove the validity of the rotating wave approximation for arbitrary states.
-In Section \ref{Sec:Applications} we apply the results to specific initial states, and discuss potential physical implementations to which our work is relevant.
-In Section~\ref{Sec:Considerations} we conclude with considerations about the work.
+This work is organized as follows.
+In Section \ref{Sec:System:and:Tools} we introduce the necessary tools.
+In Section \ref{Sec:Demonstrating:RWA} prove the validity of the rotating wave approximation for arbitrary states.
+In Section~\ref{Sec:Distinguishing:two:Gaussian:States} we specialize our work to Gaussian states.
+In Section \ref{Sec:Applications} we discuss potential physical implementations to which our work is relevant.
+We conclude our work with considerations in Section~\ref{Sec:Considerations}.